hopeww/hopeww.github.com/pages/articles/benefits_volunteering.md

 ----

 #### footnotes
 1. Corporation for National and Community Service, Office of Research and Policy Development.
-The Health Benefits of Volunteering: A Review of Recent Research [link](http://www.nationalservice.gov/about/volunteering/benefits.asp "Benefits of Volunteering").
+[The Health Benefits of Volunteering: A Review of Recent Research ](http://www.nationalservice.gov/about/volunteering/benefits.asp "Benefits of Volunteering").
 Washington, DC 2007.